-Human gut bacterium Blaubia (Ruminococcus) obeum expresses its enzymes - α-glucosidases (Ro-αG1) which have specific crystal structures with free active site to bind and volatile substrate.
-Therefore, the proposed theory is that α-GI (acarbose, voglibose, miglitol) can affect the bacterial Ro-αG1 in human gut and exhibit the positive effects or create adverse gastrointestinal symptoms[52].
-They bind to the active site of Ro-αG1 and change enzyme’s activity.
-Acarbose was found to slightly inhibit the gut bacterial α-glucosidases as well as other currently used α-glucosidase inhibitors.
+Human gut bacterium Blaubia (Ruminococcus) obeum expresses enzymes, such as α-glucosidases (Ro-αG1), which have specific crystal structures with free active site(s) to bind and interact with volatile substrates.
+Therefore, the proposed theory is that α-GIs (acarbose, voglibose, miglitol) can affect the bacterial Ro-αG1 in human gut and exert positive effects or create adverse gastrointestinal symptoms[52].
+The α-GIs bind to the active site of Ro-αG1 and change the enzyme’s activity.
+Acarbose was found to slightly inhibit the gut bacterial α-glucosidases as well as other currently used α-GIs.

 GUT MICROBIOTA AND GLP-1 AGONIST

-Intestinal endocrine cells (L cells) in response to food ingestion secrete GLP-1, an incretin hormone[53].
-This hormone can intensify glucose-induced insulin from pancreatic β-cells and suppress glucagon secretion, in addition it can protect pancreatic β-cells from apoptosis and promote β-cell proliferation.
+Intestinal endocrine cells (L cells) respond to food ingestion by secreting GLP-1, an incretin hormone[53].
+This hormone can intensify glucose-induced insulin from pancreatic β-cells and suppress glucagon secretion; in addition, it can protect pancreatic β-cells from apoptosis and promote β-cell proliferation.
 Together, incretins are liable for 50%–60% of postprandial insulin secretion.
-In addition, GLP-1 plays critical roles in GI motility as well as metabolism; in fact GLP-1 can possibly suppress GI motility, thus affecting the absorption of digested food[54].
-However, the natural GLP-1 is degraded rapidly, primarily through enzymatic destroying by DPP-4.
+In addition, GLP-1 plays critical roles in gastrointestinal motility as well as in metabolism; moreover, GLP-1 can possibly suppress gastrointestinal motility, thus affecting the absorption of digested food[54].
+However, the natural GLP-1 is degraded rapidly, primarily through enzymatic destruction by DPP-4.
 Therefore, another pharmaceutical approach to treat T2D is to increase GLP-1 function, either by the administration of GLP-1 peptide mimetics or suppressing its degradation by DPP-4.
-GLP-1 expression could be stimulated by binding of SCFAs and secondary bile acids (lithocholic acid and deoxycholic acid) with the G-coupled protein receptor, FFAR2 (formerly GPR43)[53].
-Many studies had shown that satiety and glucose homoeostasis are modulated by the gut microbiota that induces the secretion of GLP-1[55,56].
+GLP-1 expression could be stimulated by binding of SCFAs and secondary bile acids (lithocholic acid and deoxycholic acid) with the G-coupled protein receptor FFAR2 (formerly GPR43)[53].
+Many studies have shown that satiety and glucose homoeostasis are modulated by the gut microbiota that induces the secretion of GLP-1[55,56].

-The body weight control induced by GLP-1 maintains by reduced food intake and inhibition of appetite and gastric emptying[57].
+The body weight control induced by GLP-1 is maintained by reduced food intake and inhibition of appetite and gastric emptying[57].
 However, restricted dietary intake supplemented with GLP-1 results in more significant weight loss.
-Interestingly, the microbial diversity after GLP-1 increment seemed to be dependent on the glycaemic state of the mice.
-In normoglycaemic mice treated with liraglutide and saxagliptin bacterial variety significantly decreased, while in transiently hyperglycaemic mice it rose to the normal level[13].
-Lately, scientists proposed liraglutide as a prospective anti-obesity drug because of its additional impact on weight loss in obese and diabetic individuals.
-The daily injection of liraglutide improved significantly glucose tolerance and insulin tolerance in diabetic rats rather than in non-diabetic rats.
-Although it altered the microbial composition in both simple obese and diabetic obese rats.
-The genera Candidatus, Roseburia, Arthromitus and Marvinbryantia may promote the weight gain, while the genera Coprococcus and Lactobacillus are associated with weight loss[58].
+Interestingly, the microbial diversity after GLP-1 increment seemed to be dependent on the glycemic state of the mice studied.
+In normoglycemic mice treated with liraglutide and saxagliptin, bacterial variety significantly decreased, while in transiently hyperglycemic mice it rose to the normal level[13].
+Of late, scientists have proposed liraglutide as a prospective anti-obesity drug because of its additional impact on weight loss in obese and diabetic individuals.
+The daily injection of liraglutide has been shown to significantly improve glucose tolerance and insulin tolerance in diabetic rats rather than in nondiabetic rats.
+Although, it was found to alter the microbial composition in both simple obese and diabetic obese rats.
+The genera Candidatus, Roseburia, Arthromitus and Marvinbryantia may promote weight gain, while the genera Coprococcus and Lactobacillus are associated with weight loss[58].